 In fact, smoking meat with wood pellets is one of the best ways to enjoy meat.
 Wood pellets come in different flavors that will make your meat taste exquisite.
 From Mesquite to Oak to Hickory, and Pecan, there are smoke flavors for every type of meat!

 So smoke your poultry, bison, beef, pork and other meats with wood pellets!

 Do you soak wood pellets for smoking?

 Before being packaged, wood pellets have been thoroughly processed and all contaminants removed.
 This results in pellets that are clean and highly combustible.
 Pellets do not require any soaking before use.
 There is no point in soaking.
-However, if it makes you feel better, you can soak them.
-They’ll still give an excellent performance.
+They designed to give an excellent performance without it.
+However, if it makes you feel better and you love different tests, you can soak them.

 How long does a bag of pellets last in a smoker?